 When you are having a slow sales month, try using an email signature that promotes a free consultation with your team or even a demonstration of your product.

 Is your company a leader in your industry?
-Has a staff member achieved an accolade or recognition that makes your company look good?
+Has a staff member received an accolade or recognition that makes your company look good?
 News that your company is doing well and that it has been recognised by others in your field will drive traffic to your website and will promote brand awareness for your organisation.

 Not having your website or blog on your signature is a very easy thing to fix and should be done right now.
 It provides the email recipient with a clickable (and for you, trackable) way to get more info about your company.
 A blog is a great way to provide your customers with more info about your products and services and to demonstrate what you can do for them.
 They might even start following your blog so that they are updated each time you publish.